Brown waste

 Brown waste is any biodegradable waste that is predominantly carbon based.
-The term includes such items as grass cuttings, dry leaves, twigs, hay, paper, sawdust, corn cobs, cardboard, pine needles or cones, etc.
+The term includes such items as grass cuttings, dry leaves, twigs, hay, paper, sawdust, corn cobs, used livestock bedding, manure, animal waste, cardboard, pine needles or cones, etc.

 Carbon is necessary for composting, which uses a combination of green waste and brown waste to promote the microbial processes involved in the decomposition process.
 The composting of brown waste sustainably returns the carbon to the carbon cycle.

-Brown waste is considered the most environmentally way to dispose of it in the ECO system.
+Brown waste is considered the most environmentally friendly way to dispose of it in the ecosystem.
 Some companies use this waste to make artificial wood, and other products used for non-food grade materials.